Mariana’s Song is a multi-sensory installation, designed for people living with advanced dementia living in residential care homes.

-Mariana’s Song is a piece of interactive cinema designed for people living with advanced dementia.
-The piece was developed in partnership with Woven Nest, a workshop-led theatre company who work with neurodivergent audiences and older people living in care homes.
-Delivered one-to-one, with a focus on non-verbal communication, Mariana’s Song is a bespoke experience guided by each resident, and so is different upon every viewing.
+Mariana's Song is delivered one-to-one, with a focus on non-verbal communication, Mariana’s Song is a bespoke experience guided by each resident, and so is different upon every viewing.

-Residents interact with physical material props which tie in to 6 chapters of the film, lasting for any amount of time.
+Residents interact with curious physical-material props which tie in to the 'chapters' of the film, lasting for any amount of time.
 Lighting, set design, music, soundscapes, and close facilitation by expert art practitioners reinforce the world of Mariana’s Song as people explore at their own pace.

-With thanks to all participants, residents, care staff, and activities coordinators at The Laurels Care Home.
+With thanks to all of our participants, residents, care staff, and activities coordinators, participating artists and Woven Nest Theare.

 Woven Nest Theatre: Poppy Crawshaw, Liv Hunt